wh-alice/mig_visualstudio/vs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

   - "tr-tr"
 ---
 # Attach to Running Processes with the Visual Studio Debugger
-When you run your app from Visual Studio (the source code is available), use the standard [F5 debugging experience](../debugger/getting-started-with-the-debugger.md) to debug your apps.
+When you run your app from Visual Studio, use the standard [F5 debugging experience](../debugger/getting-started-with-the-debugger.md) to debug your apps.
 In scenarios where the standard F5 debugging experience is not supported, you can instead attach the Visual Studio debugger to a process or to an app package.
 The exact procedure is different for different app types (see the table below).

 Typically, you need to attach to a process when you want to attach the Visual Studio debugger to an app running on a remote device or remote server.
-However, you may also need to use this feature if you want to debug and don't have access to source code (such as testing scenarios), you want to debug multiple processes simultaneously, the app was not created in Visual Studio, or the debugger fails to attach using F5.
+However, you may also need to use this feature if you want to debug and don't have access to source code (some testing scenarios), you want to debug multiple processes simultaneously, the app was not created in Visual Studio, or the debugger fails to attach using F5.

 A few of the most common debugging scenarios are shown here.
 Where more instructions are available, we provide links.